← All projects

 How it's built

-The core is a Node.js/TypeScript process handling Telegram polling, a SQLite database for shared state, a cron-based scheduler, and an IPC file-watching loop — built on NanoClaw, a minimalist AI agent orchestration framework.
+The core is a Node.js/TypeScript process handling Telegram polling, a SQLite database for shared state, a cron-based scheduler, and an IPC file-watching loop.
+It's built on NanoClaw, a minimalist AI agent orchestration framework.

 When a message comes in, it routes to an isolated Docker container running a Claude agent.
 Each family member's chat gets its own container with its own filesystem and session context.
-The agent communicates back to the host exclusively through IPC files — it cannot touch the database or network stack directly.
+The agent communicates back to the host exclusively through IPC files; it cannot touch the database or network stack directly.
 The host validates intent and applies changes with authorization checks.

-Agent capabilities are exposed as MCP tools — a typed interface between the agent and the host.
+Agent capabilities are exposed as MCP tools, a typed interface between the agent and the host.
 Adding a new capability means adding a tool definition and a handler; the agent picks it up automatically on the next container start.

 The two-tier scheduling decision

 Not every scheduled job needs a full agent.
-Lightweight reminders write a row to a schedules table and fire a direct Telegram message at the right time — no container, near-zero cost.
+Lightweight reminders write a row to a schedules table and fire a direct Telegram message at the right time, no container, near-zero cost.
 Complex recurring jobs like the morning briefing spin up a full agent container that queries the database, reasons over the results, and composes a response.
 The distinction keeps resource usage and latency where they should be.

 What I took from it